janaAmabrouk/US-Bikeshare-Data-Analysis-Project/README.md

 3. (If they chose month) Which month - January, February, March, April, May, or June?
 4. (If they chose day) Which day - Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, or Sunday?

+The answers to the questions above will determine the city and timeframe on which you'll do data analysis.
+After filtering the dataset, users will see the statistical result of the data, and choose to start again or exit.

 ### **The Datasets:**